sfigg/commercialization-public/manufacture/desktop/prepare-a-snapshot-of-the-pc-generalize-and-capture-windows-images-blue-sxs.md

 ## <span id="Prepare_a_copy_of_the_Deployment_and_Imaging_Tools"></span><span id="prepare_a_copy_of_the_deployment_and_imaging Tools"></span><span id="PREPARE_A_COPY_OF_THE_DEPLOYMENT_AND_IMAGING_TOOLS"></span>Step 1: Prepare a copy of the Deployment and Imaging Tools

-You'll the Windows 10, version 1607 or later version of the Deployment and Imaging Tools from the ADK.
-This includes the ScanState tool and the latest version of DISM.

-**Important**   Don't overwrite the existing DISM files on the WinPE image.

 1. From the technician PC, copy the Deployment and Imaging Tools from the Windows ADK to external storage (for example, a storage USB key with drive letter D:).

     ```
     CopyDandI.cmd amd64 D:\ADKTools\amd64
 	```

+    > [!Important]
+    > Don't overwrite the existing DISM files on the WinPE image.

 ## <span id="Get_into_audit_mode"></span>Step 2: Get into audit mode

 1. Boot up the reference device, if it's not already booted.